bomonike/bomonike.github.io/anthropic-certs.md

    * https://dev.to/gunnargrosch/automating-your-workflow-with-claude-code-hooks-389h
    <br /><br />

+Conceptually Claude hooks are like Git hooks: “run this script whenever X happens,” but for your AI coding workflow.
+Hooks are small, user‑defined scripts (shell commands, HTTP calls, or model prompts) that run automatically at specific points in a Claude Code session, such as:
+   * When Claude edits a file.
+   * When a session starts or ends.
+   * When a command is about to run or just finished.
+   <br /><br />

+They give deterministic control: you can enforce rules (code formatting, security checks, linting, notifications) without relying on Claude’s model to “remember” to do them.

 Programming (.py Python, .sh shell files, etc.):

    * check-comments.py  # checks for for excessive comments.